Home | Study Links | Rhymes |

 Riemann zero line

-What Riemann observed in his mathematics were the peaks and valleys of frequency waves with
+What Riemann observed in his mathematics were the peaks and valleys of waves/strings with

 a common line running through them, the zero line.
 (Image from the The story of Math DVD)